substack/attr-ev/readme.markdown

 then open `index.html` in a browser.

-You can also use this module with with [attractor](https://npmjs.org/package/attractor):
+You can also use this module with [attractor](https://npmjs.org/package/attractor):

 ``` js